Product recommendations with our implementation model requires a few simple tasks

 As such, each row in your product feed should represent parent products, and information exposed in your data layer should be aligned with parent products as well.

-Product identifiers and categories are leveraged in the product feed and data layer.
+Product identifiers are leveraged in the product feed and data layer.

 Product ID